ainochu/subscription-service/README.md

 When the application started, you can browse http://localhost:8080/swagger-ui.html#/ to see it working.

 ### Mysql connection
-Used for create the schema database of the application and save the data of the subscribe user. https://www.mysql.com/
+Used to create the schema database of the application and save the data of the subscribe user. https://www.mysql.com/